 Letting Go and Letting Zen- Tips to Tap into the Creative Source

 Create for Creation’s Sake Only.
 When you let go of the need to create “good” art, creating becomes a natural spiritual state that comes from within.
-The muse awakes and is free to explore and communicate through the medium of art.
+The muse awakes and is free to explore and communicate through your chosen medium.

 Meditate.
-As of this writing, I have been on a streak of fifty-five days in a row of meditating, usually twice a day.
 I can tell you personally that this one is a game changer.
 The benefits of greater focus, serenity and inner peace means a deeper artistic expansion of ideas.
 To use meditation as a creative exercise, try this modification: instead of trying to keep your mind empty, let it run wild.
 Close your eyes, find your center, focus on your breath and watch whatever pictures, ideas and stories pop into your head.
 Don’t try to interact with them or judge them, simply watch what shows up on the imagination screen of your mind.
 Here is a hint, keep a notebook and pen nearby, the ideas can be fleeting when you come out of your meditation, just like waking from a dream.
 Grab that pen and write!

 Be in-or around- water.
 I can’t explain this, but I know it to be true.
 Water is a conduit for creative magic.
 If you are blocked, relax in water and let your mind wander.
 Again, keep paper close by!